Skip to Content

 Kibble: A Brief Overview

-The word kibble used to mean “to chop coarsely.”
-Today, it stands for food that is formulated to be nutritious for dogs.
-It is not chopped coarsely, but its size does match its ancestor meaning.
-Kibble serves canines in general but is often produced for specific breed sizes and life stages.
+It is not chopped coarsely, but its size does match its ancestor’s meaning.
+Kibble generally serves canines but is often produced for specific breed sizes and life stages.

-There are mainly three types of kibbles in terms of nutritional value: small dog kibble, medium-sized dog kibble, and large dog kibble.
-Within each type of kibble, there are puppy, young adult, and senior dog variations.
+There are three main types of kibbles in terms of nutritional value: small dog kibble, medium-sized dog kibble, and large dog kibble.
+Each type has a puppy, young adult, and senior dog variations.

 Dog Eating Kibble